open-telemetry/opentelemetry-cpp/README.md

 | macOS 10.15 (Xcode 12.2)                                            | Bazel         |
 | Windows Server 2019 (Visual Studio Enterprise 2019)                 | CMake, Bazel  |

-[1]: Bazel build is disabled for GCC 4.8, as gRPC library (required by OTLP expoter) doesn't build with this compiler.
-CMake build won't build OTLP exporter with GCC 4.8.
+[1]: Bazel build is disabled for GCC 4.8, as gRPC library 1.38 and above (required by OTLP expoter) don't build with this compiler.
+See gRPC [official support](https://grpc.io/docs/#official-support) document.
+CMake build doesn't build OTLP exporter with GCC 4.8.

 In general, the code shipped from this repository should build on all platforms having C++ compiler with [supported C++ standards](#supported-c-versions).